• Skip to primary navigation

 Substitutions

-If you don’t have creme fraiche (cultured cream), you can use sour cream or Mexican crema.
+• Crème fraiche substitute – if you don't have crème fraiche (cultured cream), you can use sour cream or Mexican crema.
 You can also substitute Greek yogurt.
+See post for instructions on how to make your own homemade crème fraiche.

 Nutrition